translate/pootle/docs/server/installation.rst

 Before proceeding, consider installing these first:

 - At least Python 2.6
-- At least Django 1.4.8 (Won't work yet with Django 1.5 or newer)
 - `python-pip <http://www.pip-installer.org/>`_

 If you only want to have a sneak peek of Pootle, the default configuration and